pingcap/blog/tidb-on-arm-based-k8s-cluster-x86-performance-at-15-percent-lower-cost.md

 * pingcap2021/tidb:v4.0.10
 * pingcap2021/tidb-monitor-initializer:v4.0.10

 Above images are temporary and not meant for a production environment.
-Stay tuned for the official ARM images.
+Stay tuned for the official Arm images.

 ## TPC-C benchmark